The book cover.

 The State caught up with Ryan to do a Q&A on the book and the research — it provides a nice bit of depth into how it ties into South Carolina politics, especially as the case involves the man who would become S.C.
 Attorney General, the then U.S. attorney Henry McMaster.
 Read that Q&A here.

-Worth a mention that I used to work with Ryan and that this story probably wouldn't have popped up on my radar if I wasn't already familiar with the subject.
+Worth a mention: I used to work with Ryan, and this story probably wouldn't have popped up on my radar if I wasn't already familiar with the subject.